Anna042023/GB-Traffic/README.md

 - **Data Packaging**: Each sample includes the raw 12-step sequence, a 128x128 multi-scale image, and three (coarse, medium, fine) granular-ball graphs.

+## Multimodal Traffic Prediction Dataset Construction

+- **Multi-Scale Image Construction**

+Starting from the raw traffic time series, fixed-length historical sequences (12 time steps) are first extracted using asliding window, and each node's sequence is normalized.
+Then, multi-scale decomposition is performed (movingaverages with window sizes of 1, 3, 6, and 12) to capture patterns at different temporal granularities.
+For each scale,three types of features are constructed: (1) expanding the sequence into a 2D matrix to preserve trend information, (2)applying the Gramian Angular Field (GAF) to map the time series into a 2D angular correlation matrix for modelingglobal temporal dependencies, and (3) computing first-order differences to capture dynamic changes.
+These featuresacross different scales are combined into multi-channel data and resized to a unified resolution, resulting in the multi-scale image representation.
+This process effectively transforms the time series into an image modality.

+- **Granular-Ball Graph Construction**

+Based on the obtained multi-scale images, each pixel is initially treated as a granular ball node, and iterative merging isperformed according to spatial adjacency.
+The merging process is guided by a "purity" metric (defined by the meanand variance of pixel values) to measure the internal consistency of regions.
+When the joint purity of adjacent regionsexceeds a predefined threshold, they are merged to form granular balls of varying sizes, enabling adaptive regionpartitioning.
+Subsequently, statistical features (e.g. mean and standard deviation across channels) are extracted foreach granular ball as node representations.
+The graph structure is then constructed using two types of connectionslocal edges based on spatial adjacency and long-range edges based on feature similarity.
+The resulting granular ballgraph preserves both the spatial structure of the image and semantic relationships, achieving a transformation from pixel-level representations to structured graph representations.

+## T-GRIG Algorithm for Granular-Ball Graph Construction

+The T-GRIG algorithm, which constructs multi-granularity semantic graphs from multi-scale traffic images, is detailed in this section.
+Rather than sering as a task-specific engineering design, it operates under three general principles for constructing semantic representations of traffic dynamics:

+- **Temporal dominance principle.** Traffic patterns are inherently time-dependent therefore, variations along thetemporal axis should be emphasized during representation construction to better capture dynamic transitions such as peak hours and congestion propagation.

+- **Multi-channel consistency principle.** A valid structural abstraction should remain consistent across multiplerepresentations of the same data (e.g. different temporal scales and transformations), ensuring robustness andreducing representation bias.

+- **Semantic connectivity principle.** Nodes should be connected not only based on spatial adjacency but also according to functional similarity, enabling the representation to capture long-range correlations and synchronized behaviors across distant regions.